bonfire-networks/bonfire-app/docs/DEPLOY.md

 make rel.run
 ```

+Run this at the prompt:

+`bin/bonfire remote` to enter Elixir's iex environment
+`EctoSparkles.ReleaseTasks.migrate` to initialise your database

 The backend should now be running at [http://localhost:4000/](http://localhost:4000/).

 - If that worked, start the app as a daemon next time: